badmintoncryer/cdk-vpc-endpoint-with-private-ip/README.md

 ## Usage

-You can create an interface VPC endpoint with private IP addresses using the `VpcEndpointWithPrivateIp` construct.
+You can create an interface VPC endpoint and retrive private IP addresses using the `VpcEndpointWithPrivateIp` construct.

 The `ec2.InterfaceVpcEndpointProps` can be passed to the construct to configure the interface VPC endpoint.